*figures based on FY2018

 Continuing to develop its energy market portfolio, Avingtrans successfully acquires Hayward Tyler Group for £29.4m (excluding debt and costs) in August 2017.
 The business restructures into two Energy Divisions and one Medical Division, quickly adds the intellectual property and other assets from the Ormandy Group in early 2018, and is firmly into the investment and development stage of the latest cycle of Pinpoint-Invest-Exit.

-In parallel with the Energy market investment, the nascent Medical division is bolstered in 2017, by the acquisition of Scientific Magnetics Ltd., a manufacturer of cryogen free superconducting magnets for the MRI and NMR imaging markets, thus providing a future objective for investors in yet another Pinpoint-Invest-Exit cycle.
+In parallel with the Energy market investment, the nascent Medical division is bolstered in 2017, by the acquisition of Scientific Magnetics Ltd., a manufacturer of cryogen free superconducting magnets for the MRI and NMR imaging markets.
+In 2018, the Medical division was further bolstered by the acquisition of Tecmag, Inc, a manufacturer of NMR, NQR & MRI instrumentation including nuclear magnetic resonance spectrometers and full consoles, system upgrades, and solid-state NMR / NQR probes.